jmankoff/interaction/assignments/colorpicker.md

 ### Thumb

 In the screenshots there is a visible thumb that marks the selected color on the dial.
-The thumb is drawn in `onDraw()` and should move around as a user interacts with the color picker.
+The thumb is drawn in `ColorPickerView#onDraw` and should move around as a user interacts with the color picker.

 The thumb should be constrained to moving along a circular track that places it within the dial.
-It should move along that track even when the user is interacting with the inner circle.
+It should move along that track even when the user is dragging their finger inside the inner circle.

 Visually, the thumb's radius is `0.085` times the outer-radius of the dial (center of circle to outside edge of color).
 This value is provided to you as a constant.
-Intuitively, positioning the thumb is similar to `ColorPicker#getTouchAngle(..)` but in reverse, additionally constraining the thumb to stay within the color band.
+Intuitively, positioning the thumb is similar to `ColorPicker#getTouchAngle` but in reverse, additionally constraining the thumb to stay within the color band.

 To calculate the alpha (which is an `int` [0, 255]) multiply the floats provided in the PPS by 255, then cast to `int`.